zuoningyu/DevOpsLectureNotesV6/WK6_Serverless_AWS_SDK/lambda_with_s3.md

     3. For **Event name**, enter a name for the test event.
 For example, `mys3testevent`.

-    4. In the test event JSON, replace the S3 bucket name (`example-bucket`) and object key (`test/key`) with your bucket name and test file name.
+    4. In the test event JSON, replace the S3 bucket name (`example-bucket`), bucket ARN and object key (`test/key`) with your bucket name and test file name.
 Your test event should look similar to the following:

 21. 1.  ```
         {